droppedbars/strava-commute-times/README.md

 * The application will error if you try to provide a year before 2009 (the year of Strava's release).

 ## Why?
 This application was written as an exercise to use Go.
 It is not the best way to interact with Strava (a web app that handles the authorization by the user would be more appropriate).
-It exercised a few skills, basic Go, multiple files in a package, Godoc, various data structures, objects, using third-party libraries (for creating the graphs), and basic Goroutines.
+It exercised a few skills, basic Go, multiple files in a package, Godoc, various data structures, objects, logging, commandline flags, using third-party libraries (for creating the graphs), and basic Goroutines.